 Scholarships in this category are designated specifically for those activities, materials, or equipment that focus on the development of a faculty member’s skills, teaching methods, and/or techniques and strategies for the improvement of instructional effectiveness in the classroom.
-These grants do not usually fund travel to annual or general purpose meetings.
+These grants do not usually fund travel to annual or general purpose meetings unless directly linked to pedagogical outcomes.
 They can fund travel to special or one-of-a-kind meetings that have a narrowly-defined pedagogical or curricular focus.
 They may also fund extra expenses incurred by faculty who wish to attend particularly relevant pre-convention or post-convention workshops.

 To be considered for funding in this category, the applicant must: